From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: Introduction

 In section 5, we describe a functional model for $\Gamma$-contractions (Theorem \ref{model2}), which can be treated as a concrete formulation of the model given as Theorem \ref{model} above.
 We specify the model space and model operators.
 Also a model is provided for a \textit{pure} $\Gamma$-\textit{isometry} $(\hat S,\hat P)$ in terms of Toeplitz operators $(T_{\varphi},T_z)$ defined on the vectorial Hardy space $H^2(\mathcal D_{{\hat P}^*})$, where the multiplier function is given as $\varphi(z)={\hat F}_*^*+{\hat F}_*z$, ${\hat F}_*$ being the fundamental operator of $(\hat S,\hat P)$.
+This model is obtained independently in a simpler way without an application of the functional model for pure $\Gamma$-contractions (see Theorem 3.1 in \cite{tirtha-sourav1}).
 Let us mention that the class of pure $\Gamma$-isometries parallels the class of pure isometries in one variable operator theory.\\

 In section 2, we recall some preliminary results from the literature of $\Gamma$-contraction and these results will be used in sequel.